mattermost/docs/source/administration/config-settings.rst

 Enable Marketplace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**True**: Enables Plugin Marketplace on your Mattermost server for all System Administrators.
+**True**: Enables Plugin Marketplace on your Mattermost server for all System Admins.

-**False**: Disables Plugin Marketplace on your Mattermost server for all System Administrators.
+**False**: Disables Plugin Marketplace on your Mattermost server for all System Admins.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableMarketplace": true`` with options ``true`` and ``false``.                                                         |